top of page

 Mountains to Sea Conservation Trust

-Kia ora, my name is Ray and I joined Whitebait Connection in 2021 as a coordinator in Northland.
-I am also an Experiencing Marine Reserves (EMR) coordinator.
-I have a Grad Dip in Primary Teaching and a Bachelor of Arts in Media Studies.
-I am a Northlander at heart and have a keen interest in freshwater and marine conservation and constantly amazed about how much we can learn from nature.
-Utilising my background in teaching I look forward to delivering the Whitebait Connection programme to schools in the North and helping communities to be more connected to their natural environment.
+Ray joined us in 2021 both a coordinator for both our freshwater and marine programmes.
+He has a Grad Dip in Primary Teaching and a Bachelor of Arts in Media Studies.
+He is a Northlander at heart and has a keen interest in freshwater and marine conservation.
+He is constantly amazed about how much we can learn from nature.
+He uses his background in teaching to help schools and communities be more connected to their natural environment.

 Based in Northland